hummat/sdfstudio/PBR_BRDF_INTEGRATION.md

 Notes:
 - In `SDFField`, ray `directions` are camera→point; view vector is point→camera = `-directions`. `use_n_dot_v` and `use_fresnel_term` use `n·v` with that sign convention.
 - `roughness` is only emitted in field outputs when `use_diffuse_color=True` (because the “diffuse/specular/roughness” tuple outputs only exist in that mode).
+- If Stage 1 exports are later used as initialization for Stage 2.5 fitting: `diffuse/specular/tint/rgb` are already sRGB-ish (via `linear_to_srgb` in the field).
+Linearize them back before any physically-based fitting/optimization.

 ### Current status